Radiative corrections relating leptoquark-fermion couplings probed at low and high energy

+\fig{fig:bdec} illustrates the contributions of the scalar leptoquarks $S_1\sim (\bar 3, 1, 1/3)$, $R_2\sim( 3, 2, 7/6)$, and $S_3~\sim (\bar 3, 3, 1/3)$ to the quark decay amplitudes of interest.\footnote{Here the numbers in brackets indicate the quantum numbers with respect to the SM gauge group $SU(3)_c \otimes SU(2)_L \otimes U(1)_Y$.} Additionally, for example, both $S_1$ and $R_2$ are capable of generating large chirally-enhanced contributions to the muon and electron anomalous magnetic moments (see e.g. Ref.~\cite{Bigaran:2020jil}), and all three leptoquarks may play a role in models for radiative neutrino mass generation (see e.g. Ref.~\cite{Gargalionis:2020xvt}).

 Typically, low-energy physics observables enable the determination of the ratio between the product of the couplings involved and the square of the LQ mass.
 This, in conjunction with current constraints on LQ searches, defines a {\it target parameter space} to be explored at high-energy colliders.
 To avoid present collider search bounds, LQ masses should exceed approximately 2 TeV (see e.g. Refs.~\cite{CMS:2018qqq,ATLAS:2019qpq}).
 Consequently, a model incorporating LQs such as $S_1$ or $R_2$ to explain the $b \to c \tau \nu$ data must possess $\mathcal{O}(1)$ LQ-quark-lepton couplings to generate a sufficiently large effect.
 For $S_3$, there is more flexibility -- $\mathcal{O}(1)$ couplings are only necessary for a LQ mass around 30 TeV \cite{Fedele:2023rxb}, a value far from being reached at the LHC.